 - Generate $13.6 billion in recreation-based economic activity from national forests alone.

-- Are habitat to thousands of forest-dependent wildlife and plant species.
+- Are habitat for thousands of forest-dependent wildlife and plant species.

-- Are a major carbon sink that sequesters 15% of all fossil fuel emissions in the United States.
+- Are a major carbon sink that sequesters 15 percent of all fossil fuel emissions in the United States.

-Nearly half of America’s forests are publicly owned, highlighting the need for collaborative, active management.
-But today’s megafires, pests and drought are decimating the nation's forests.
-A 2018 report from the U.S. Department of Agriculture’s (USDA) Forest Service estimates an area larger than Oregon is in need of restoration to maintain services for people, water and wildlife—and that is on Forest Service lands alone.
+Climate change is exacerbating conditions such as megafires, pests and drought, all of which are decimating forests.
+An area larger than Oregon is in need of restoration to maintain services for people, water and wildlife, and that is on national forest lands alone.

 At the same time, these forests have the potential to deliver significant natural climate solutions if the capacity of these forest lands to sequester and store additional carbon is enhanced, with the added benefit of reducing emissions from wildfire.